-In the Virginia Tech alumni professional community, Electrical Engineers make the highest median pay (around $95K), though Mechanical Engineers (approximately $82K), and Civil Engineers ($75K) are close competitors.
-Sliding in near the bottom are Communications Managers, who report earnings of $41K.
+In the Virginia Tech alumni professional community, Senior Software Engineers make the highest median pay (around $106K), though Software Engineers (approximately $81K), and Project Managers ($78K) are close competitors.
+On the lower end, Civil Engineers report making $64K.

 Benefits and Perks

-Median pay for University of Virginia grads is around $71K, making their salaries most similar to those of Virginia Tech grads.
-Virginia Commonwealth University, the University of North Carolina at Chapel Hill, and North Carolina State University at Raleigh are also similar to Virginia Tech.
+University of Virginia grads report the most similar salaries to Virginia Tech alums, earning $71K on average.
+Other schools similar to Virginia Tech include Virginia Commonwealth University, the University of North Carolina at Chapel Hill, and North Carolina State University at Raleigh.